pdx-cs-rust-embedded/mb2-0wire/README.md

 # mb2-0wire: "0Wire" RGB LED controller for MicroBit v2.
 Bart Massey 2023

-This crate demos control of a "0Wire" RGB LED controller for the MicroBit v2.
-It relies on the `led-0wire` crate for its core function.
+This branch demos the use of "high drive" on the NRF52833 pins to supply enough current for the LED.
+When run, this program will leave the LED off for 1 second, on with low drive for 1 second, then on with high drive.
+This will result in the LED going from off to orange-yellow to white.

 # License